The Hawks and Ospreys Charitable Trust

 Overview

-The Hawks and Ospreys Charitable Trust, established in 1996 and registered as a CIO in May 2022 (Charity Number: 1198947), is the single largest charity dedicated to supporting sport at Cambridge University.
-With an investment portfolio of approximately £1 million managed by Sarasin & Partners and Newton Investment Management, the Trust distributes over £30,000 annually to Cambridge University students whose sporting activities are inhibited by financial constraints.
-The Trust has supported over 430 sports men and women across 40 different sports and 31 colleges in recent years, with 60% of recipients being male and 40% female.
+The Hawks and Ospreys Charitable Trust, established in 1996 and registered as a CIO in 2022 (Charity Number: 1198947), is the single largest charity dedicated to supporting sport at Cambridge University.
+With an investment portfolio of just under £1 million managed by Sarasin & Partners and Newton Investment Management, the Trust distributes over £30,000 annually to Cambridge University students whose sporting activities are inhibited by financial constraints.
+Over the last three years, the Trust has supported over 430 sports men and women across 40 different sports and 31 colleges, with 60% of recipients being male and 40% female.

 Funding Priorities